Ambassador Susan Rice says cease-fire is not holding, defends U.S. position

 The group’s leader, Hasan Abdul Azim, said the Annan plan is the “last chance” for peace in Syria, Russian media reported.
 He is quoted as saying that the “Syrian dialogue needs” help from international groups such as the United Nations and the Arab League.

 Andrew Tabler, a Syria expert at the Washington Institute for Near East Policy, describes the coordination committee, based in Syria, as an “older opposition” that doesn’t have the mass grass-roots and youth support of the Syrian National Council.

 However, he said, “this is the established opposition the regime would rather dialogue with.”

-Annan was in Qatar on Tuesday to participate in an Arab League meeting on Syria, according to the state-run news agency in Qatar.
+Annan will be in Qatar on Tuesday to participate in an Arab League meeting and hold talks with top officials from the league, said his spokesman, Ahmad Fawzi.

 Syrian Foreign Minister Walid Moallem “will pay a working visit to China” on Wednesday at the invitation of Chinese Foreign Minister Yang Jiechi, China’s state-run Xinhua news agency said.

 A group focused on imposing sanctions against the Syrian regime convened in Paris on Tuesday, a meeting co-chaired by France, Morocco and a European Union unit.

 The International Working Group on Sanctions reiterated moves made in Tunis by the Friends of the Syrian People to implement various “restrictive measures.”
 It strongly disapproved “of any financial and other support to the Syrian regime and in particular ongoing arms sales.”